Everything You Need to Know About Student Energy Bills

 Because you’ll be responsible for your energy bills from day one, it’s important you find out who your supplier is so that you can set up payments.
 If you’re unsure who it is, you can ask your landlord, letting agent or previous tenants for this information.

-You can also look this information up online - use the Energy Network Association search tool for electricity and the Find My Supplier tool for gas.
+You can also look this information up online – use the Energy Networks Association search tool for electricity and the Find My Supplier tool for gas.

 Step 3: Give your meter reading to your energy supplier